TIPS FOR LEADERS

 To show that the Bible makes this point with overwhelming force.

-Acts26:6 [Context: Paul later before King Agrippa] "I am on trial today because of my hope in what God has promised our fathers" [historic roots]}
+Acts26:6 [Context: Paul later before King Agrippa] "I am on trial today because of my hope in what God has promised our fathers" [historic roots]

-Heb.3:5-6 "Moses was faithful as a servant in all God's house for a testimony of those things which would be spoken of afterward, but Christ was faithful as a son" [comparison and contrast]
+Heb.3:5-6 "Moses was faithful as a servant in all God's house for a testimony of those things which would be spoken of afterward, but Christ was faithful as a son…" [comparison and contrast]

 Heb.9:8-12 "the Holy Spirit was indicating that the way into the holiest of all was not yet made manifest while the first tabernacle was still standing.
-It was symbolic for [a parable of, it typified] the present time" [representation by types and figures]
+It was symbolic [a parable of, it typified] for the present time" [representation by types and figures]

 Col.2:16-17 "regulations concerning food and drink, or regarding a festival or a new moon or Sabbaths are a shadow of things to come, but the substance is of Christ" [details of the law had a typological purpose]

 3. Now, having thought through the above passages, what is the Old Testament about?
-The Old Testament focuses on the coming of Christ, his person and work.
+The Old Testament focuses on the coming of Christ, his person, and work.

 Since Christ is also the subject of the New Testament, we must conclude that He is the subject of the Bible.